 \section{Selective Abstention Framework}

 Our analysis shows that while Assistive and Incremental decompositions may not fundamentally expand a model’s internal knowledge, \emph{agreement} across different decomposed prompting regimes is a strong indicator of factual correctness.
-We exploit this cross-regime consistency to build a \emph{training-free} abstention policy.
-When different regimes yield inconsistent final answers we treat the instance as unreliable and output an ``I don't know'' response.
-Unlike prompt-based uncertainty methods that rely on potentially unfaithful self-reported calibration, our approach uses answer inconsistency across decomposed prompting regimes as a direct signal of factual error.
+We exploit this cross-regime consistency to build a multi-prompt-based abstention policy.
+When different prompting regimes yield inconsistent final answers, we treat the instance as unreliable and output an ``I don't know'' response.
+Unlike other uncertainty prompting methods that rely on potentially unfaithful self-reported calibration, our approach uses answer inconsistency across decomposed prompting regimes as a direct signal of factual error.